2021–22 Országos Bajnokság I (men's water polo)

 The 2021–22 Országos Bajnokság I (also known as the E.ON Férfi OB I Bajnokság for sponsorship reasons, OB I in short), is going to be the 116th season of top-tier water polo in Hungary.
-A total of fourteen teams contest this season's league, which began on 8 September 2021 and will conclude in 18 May 2022.
+A total of fourteen teams contest this season's league, which began on 8 September 2021 and will conclude on 18 May 2022.

 FTC-Telekom won their twenty-fourth title.

 Teams

 The following 14 clubs compete in the OB I during the 2021–22 season: